 - Preheat the oven to 325 degrees

-- Tie the parsley stems, bay leaves and thyme together in cheesecloth.
-Set aside.
+- Tie the parsley stems, bay leaves and thyme together in cheesecloth and set aside

-- Using tongs, transfer the chicken to paper towels to drain
+- Remove the chicken from the marinade and place on paper towels to drain

 - Strain the marinade.
 Reserve the liquid and vegetables separately

-- Heat a dutch oven over medium heat and saute the bacon until crisp and browned 6-8 minutes.
-Remove with a slotted spoon and drain on a papre towel lined plate
+- Heat a dutch oven over medium heat and saute the bacon until crisp and browned 6-8 minutes

-- Add another TBL of oil to the pan and add the celery, carrot, onion, peppercorms and garlic.
+- Add another TBL of oil to the pan and add the celery, carrot, onion, peppercorns and garlic.
 Saute until softened, 6-8 minutes.
 Season with salt and pepper.

 - Add the flour and cook for 2-3 minutes, stirring to coat evenly

-- Whisk in the wine and chicken broth, bring to a boil, whisking frequently.
-Cook until sauce thickens, whisking occasionally, 2-3 minutes.
+- Stir in the wine and chicken broth, bring to a boil, stirring frequently.
+Cook until sauce thickens, 2-3 minutes.

 - While the chicken is cooking, heat 1 TBL olive oil in a large skillet and saute the pearl onions about 8-10 minutes or until tender.
 Season with salt and pepper and set aside with the bacon.